 TO THE EDITOR OF THE TIMES

-not take out a Patent for his invention has proved a
+Dr Arnott did not take out a Patent for his invention

-public.
-In every street of this metropolis stoves are
+every street of this metropolis stoves are offered for

-the Doctor’s name, of which not 1 in 50 is made in
+sale bearing the Doctor’s name, of which not 1 in 50

 management, bring unmerited disgrace upon the

-given by “Country Gentleman” of the stove, either that
+Gentleman” of the stove, either that was imperfect or

-doing what should not be done – the ash-pit door
+he was doing what should not be done – the ash-pit

-the servant once in the 24 hours to put on a little
+more than for the servant once in the 24 hours to put

 Respecting the letters which you have inserted, I beg leave to make a few observations, having had some practical experience “W S I” is not right, for in a well-regulated stove the valve will sometimes be closed; but when the stove cools, and the valve is reopened, its action is so gentle that combustion does not go on at a rate sufficient to produce explosive gas in any dangerous quantity.
 He is decidedly wrong as to the ash-pit door – that should never be opened except when necessary for the removal of the ashes.